cromwellgrim/buy-sell-listing-site/buy-selling-website.md

 Option 8: Buy/Sell Listing Website
 - [ ] An app where you can put different types of things up for sale.
 You can pick a specific niche of items to sell for the app (a cars site, a shoes site, etc).
 This lets buyers find the items they are looking for quickly, and easily contact sellers.
+- [ ] stretch: listings will have a timestamp of when the listing was posted

 Users (buyers) can:
 - [ ] As a user, I want to have a profile with my id #, name, and email associated with my account because I want the site to remember me